Homological stability of topological moduli spaces

 \addtocontents{toc}{ }

 A sequence of spaces is said to satisfy \emph{homological stability} if the induced maps in homology are isomorphisms in degrees that are small relative to $n$.
 There is a well-established strategy for proving homological stability that traces back to an argument by Quillen for the classifying spaces of a sequence of inclusions of groups $G_n$.
-Given simplicial complexes whose connectivity increases with $n$ and on which the groups $G_n$ act simplicially, transitively on simplices and with stabilizers isomorphic to groups $G_{n-k}$ prior in the sequence, stability can often be derived by employing a spectral sequence relating the stabilizers.
-In \cite{RWW}, Randal-Williams and Wahl axiomatized this strategy of proof, resulting in a convenient categorical framework for proving homological stability for families of discrete groups that form a braided monoidal groupoid.
-This unifies and improves many classical stability results and has led to a number of applications since its introduction \cite{Friedrich, GW, PatztWu, RWtwisted,SW}.
+Given simplicial complexes whose connectivity increases with $n$ and on which the groups $G_n$ act simplicially, transitively on simplices, and with stabilisers isomorphic to groups $G_{n-k}$ prior in the sequence, stability can often be derived by employing a spectral sequence relating the different stabilisers.
+In \cite{RWW}, Randal-Williams and Wahl axiomatised this strategy of proof, resulting in a convenient categorical framework for proving homological stability for families of discrete groups that form a braided monoidal groupoid.
+Their work unifies and improves many classical stability results and has led to a number of applications since its introduction \cite{Friedrich, GW, PatztWu, RWtwisted,SW}.

-However, homological stability phenomena have been proven to occur not only in the context of discrete groups, but also in numerous non-aspherical situations, many of them of a moduli space flavor, e.g.\,unordered configuration spaces of manifolds \cite{McDuffConf,SegalConf,SegalConfII}, the most classical example, or moduli spaces of high-dimensional manifolds \cite{GRWI,GRWII} to emphasize a more recent one.
-The majority of the stability proofs in this context resemble the original line of argument for discrete groups and one of the objectives of the present work is to provide a conceptualization of this pattern.
+However, homological stability phenomena have been proved to occur not only in the context of discrete groups, but also in numerous non-aspherical situations, many of them of a moduli space flavour, such as unordered configuration spaces of manifolds \cite{McDuffConf,SegalConf,SegalConfII}, the most classical example, or moduli spaces of high-dimensional manifolds \cite{GRWII,GRWI} to emphasise a more recent one.
+The majority of the stability proofs in this context resemble the original line of argument for discrete groups, and one of the objectives of the present work is to provide a conceptualisation of this pattern.